lzell/AIProxySwift/README.md

 6. Set the `logLevel` argument of the `openAIService.realtimeSession` call to your desired level.
 If you leave it set at `.debug`, then you'll see logs for all audio samples that we send and receive from OpenAI.

-**Important** If you would like to protect your connection through AIProxy's backend, your AIProxy project must be enabled for websocket use.
-Please reach out if you would like to be added to the private beta.

 ```swift
 import SwiftUI
 import AIProxy